You can get your child immunised at any of our polyclinics. Our trained nurses also offer developmental screening services for your child.

 A vaccination certificate will be issued after your child has completed his or her schedule of childhood immunisations.
 The Certificate of Vaccination is one of the documents required for Primary One school registration.
 Ministry of Health also accepts documentary evidence of immunisation downloaded from the National Immunisation Registry's (NIR) website.
 Please click

 Singaporeans are able to use their Child Development Account (CDA) account to pay for enhanced vaccinations.
 If you are keen, please bring along the following documents at your baby’s first vaccination visit (at 3 months):

 1. CDA* – NETS card with Pin Number (OCBC/UOB/POSB/DBS)

 2. Latest CDA monthly statement or online CDA statement of account

 The National Childhood Immunisation Programme (NCIP) has been in place in Singapore for several decades.
 It is based on the recommendation of Singapore's Expert Committee on Immunisation and the World Health Organisation.

 The NCIP offers immunisation against the following diseases:

-You are able to use your Medisave to pay for Pneumoccocal vaccines.
+You are able to use your Medisave to pay for NCIP vaccines.
 You can also pay for your child’s immunisation using your child's Baby Bonus cash gift or savings in the CDA.
-If you require more information on the Baby Bonus and its approved healthcare institutions, please go to http://www.babybonus.gov.sg
+If you require more information on the Baby Bonus and its approved healthcare institutions, please go to

 Enhanced Immunisation Programme

-There are also vaccines against Rota virus, Influenza, Chickenpox, Typhoid, Meningococcus and Hepatitis A, for protection against other infectious childhood diseases.
+NHGP also offers vaccines against Rota virus, Influenza, Typhoid, Meningococcus and Hepatitis A, for protection against other infectious childhood diseases.